AlexanderDewhirst/redcan_edr_agent_tools/README.md

 There are four Logger classes.
 The BaseLogger offers basic functionality and is encapsulated in the RequestLogger, FileLogger, and NetworkLogger.
 The RequestLogger, accepts arguments for `status` and `parsed_args` which formats a simple message stating whether the arguments could be processed.
 The FileLogger and NetworkLogger, called depending on the subparser, controller, and service requested, formats a log message with the requested arguments in the assessment outline.

 ### Helpers
-There is one Helper class.
+There are two Helper classes.
 The FileHelper class decouples the action to write to a file from the FileService class to allow the Logger to utilize the same method to write to the `log_filename` argument.
 The FileHelper class also decouples the action to replace within a file.
+The ServiceHelper helps to maintain a DRY development practice by allowing the utilization of constructing the service response object in both the NetworkService and FileService classes.

 The general format of the Logger message is the following:
 - username